Dominik Hašek: First tenure with the Detroit Red Wings (2001–2002; 2003–2004)

 Before the start of the next season, Hašek was traded to the Detroit Red Wings on June 30, 2001, in an attempt to lower the Sabres' payroll and to send Hašek to a more competitive team.
-He was dealt for Vyacheslav Kozlov, a first-round selection in the 2002 NHL Entry Draft and future considerations, which eventually became the draft pick of Jim Slater.
+The Red Wings traded for him after the team decided to move on from starting goaltender (and future teammate) Chris Osgood, who was left unprotected in the NHL wavier draft and selected by the New York Islanders before the season began to make room for Hašek as the starter, as the team wanted to upgrade their goaltending after two consecutive losses in the second round of the playoffs in 1999 and 2000 against their archrivals, the Colorado Avalanche, and a first round upset loss in 2001 against the Los Angeles Kings.
+He was dealt for Vyacheslav Kozlov, a first-round selection in the 2002 NHL entry draft and future considerations, which eventually became the draft pick of Jim Slater.
 During his first season with Detroit, Hašek posted a career-high 41 wins with just 15 losses, helping the Red Wings earn the President's Trophy with the league's best record.
-In the playoffs, he led the Wings past the Vancouver Canucks, the St. Louis Blues, the Colorado Avalanche and eventually the Carolina Hurricanes in the finals to win the Stanley Cup.
+In the playoffs, he led the Wings past the Vancouver Canucks in six games, the St. Louis Blues in five (where he was pulled for the only time in the playoffs in game three), and the defending Stanley Cup champions Colorado Avalanche in the Western Conference Final, and eventually the Carolina Hurricanes in five games in the finals to win the Stanley Cup, his first of his two championships.
 During the Conference Finals against Colorado, he became the first goaltender to be awarded an assist on an overtime game-winning goal in the post-season after passing the puck to Wings captain Steve Yzerman, who then assisted Fredrik Olausson in scoring the final goal of the third game of that series.
 He also set a record for most shutouts in a post-season with six, broken the year after by Martin Brodeur with seven.